 NPAC SMS shall allow Service Provider Personnel, via the NPAC Low-Tech Interface, and NPAC Personnel, via the NPAC Administrative Interface, to “select and request” a SPID Migration, by entering selection input criteria (mandatory: migrating away from SPID, migrating to SPID; at least one of the following three: NPA-NXX, LRN, and/or NPA-NXX-X) for a partial SPID Migration Update Request Process.

+Req X10 SPID Migration Update – GUI Entry by Service Provider and NPAC Personnel – Required Fields

+NPAC SMS shall require the originator of a SPID Migration to enter the following fields:

+From SPID

+To SPID

+Scheduled Date

+NPA-NXX ownership effective date (if NPA-NXX is included in the Migration)

+at least one of the following three: NPA-NXX, LRN, and/or NPA-NXX-X

+Req X11 SPID Migration Update – Generation of SPID Migration Name

+NPAC SMS shall automatically generate the SPID Migration Name field that conforms to the SPID Migration naming convention <From SPID>_<To SPID>_<Scheduled Date>.
+(Example: 1111_2222_09282009).

 Req-2.0.1 SPID Migration Update – GUI Modification by Service Provider Prior to Other Service Provider Concurrence or NPAC Personnel Confirmation

 NPAC SMS shall allow Service Provider Personnel, via the NPAC Low-Tech Interface, to modify a currently scheduled SPID Migration that they entered, only if the other Service Provider has not concurred, and NPAC Personnel have not confirmed the SPID Migration.

+Note: Migration data (e.g., NPA-NXX, LRN) is modifiable.
+SPID value is not modifiable.

 Req-2.1 SPID Migration Update – GUI Cancellation by Service Provider Prior to NPAC Personnel Confirmation

 NPAC SMS shall allow Service Provider Personnel, via the NPAC Low-Tech Interface, to cancel a currently scheduled SPID Migration that they entered, only if the other Service Provider has not concurred, and NPAC Personnel have not confirmed the SPID Migration.